South Western Ambulance Service

 The South Western Ambulance Service NHS Foundation Trust (SWASFT) is the organisation responsible for providing ambulance services for the National Health Service (NHS) across South West England.
 It serves the council areas of Bath and North East Somerset, Bournemouth, Christchurch and Poole Council, Bristol, Cornwall, Devon, Dorset, Gloucestershire, North Somerset, Plymouth, Isles of Scilly, Somerset, South Gloucestershire, Swindon, Torbay and Wiltshire.

 On 1 March 2011, SWASFT was the first ambulance service in the country to become a NHS foundation trust.

 On 1 February 2013, the former Great Western Ambulance Service merged with the trust.

 SWASFT serves a population of more than 5.5 million, and its area is estimated to receive an influx of over 17.5 million visitors each year.
 The operational area is predominantly rural but also has large urban centres including Bristol, Plymouth, Exeter, Truro, Bath, Swindon, Gloucester, Bournemouth and Poole.

 The service is headquartered in Exeter, Devon.
 It has 96 ambulance stations and six charity-operated air ambulance bases within its area.
-The chief executive is Will Warrender.
+The chief executive is John Martin.

 The trust's core operations include: